veerbani1111-design/Imperial-Union-Helper/SECURITY.md

-# Security Policy — ImperialUnionOfficialBot
+# Security Policy — Imperial Union Official Bot

 We take security seriously.
 If you discover a vulnerability, please follow the policy below so we can triage and address it safely.